 Commercial Paper.
 Commercial paper is a short-term debt security issued by a corporation, bank, municipality, or other issuer, usually for purposes such as financing current operations.
-A Fund may invest in commercial paper that cannot be resold to the public without an effective registration statement under the 1933 Act.
+Each Fund may invest in commercial paper that cannot be resold to the public without an effective registration statement under the 1933 Act.
 While some restricted commercial paper normally is deemed illiquid, the Manager may in certain cases determine that such paper is liquid.

 Commodities Related Investments.
-A Fund may purchase securities backed by physical commodities, including interests in exchange-traded investment trusts and other similar entities, the value of the shares of which relates directly to the value of physical commodities held by such an entity.
+Each Fund may purchase securities backed by physical commodities, including interests in exchange-traded investment trusts and other similar entities, the value of the shares of which relates directly to the value of physical commodities held by such an entity.
 As an investor in such an entity, a Fund would indirectly bear its pro rata share of the entity's expenses, which may include storage and other costs relating to the entity's investments in physical commodities.

 In addition, a Fund will not qualify as a RIC for any taxable year in which more than 10% of its gross income consists of "non-qualifying" income, which includes gains from selling physical commodities (or options or futures contracts thereon unless the gain is realized from certain hedging transactions) and certain other non-passive income.
-A Fund's investment in securities backed by, or in such entities that invest in, physical commodities would produce non-qualifying income, although investments in stock of a "controlled foreign corporation" that invests in physical commodities and annually distributes its net income and gains generally should not produce such income.
+A Fund's investment in securities backed by, or in such entities that invest in, physical commodities, other than shares of a wholly owned Subsidiary (as defined below), would produce non-qualifying income, although investments in certain "commodity linked notes" and/or stock of a

+"controlled foreign corporation" that invests in physical commodities and annually distributes its net income and gains generally should not produce such income.
 To remain within the 10% limitation, a Fund may need to hold such an investment or sell it at a loss, or sell other investments, when for investment reasons it would not otherwise do so.
 The availability of such measures does not guarantee that a Fund would be able to satisfy that limitation.